NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Referral-Payload.page.md

 <p>
 <details>
   <summary>> <b class="barslink">MedicationStatement </b></summary>
-  <p> This resource MAY be used to carry new medication prescribed at the encounter.
+  <p> This resource ***IS*** used to carry new medication prescribed at the encounter.
 This SHOULD NOT be used to carry Medication History obtained from external sources.</p>
         {{tree:https://fhir.hl7.org.uk/StructureDefinition/UKCore-MedicationStatement , hybrid}}
         <p>